Updated: Apr 21

 Consider Your College Program of Study – For example, if the student plans on majoring in Psychology, perhaps AP Statistics makes more sense than Calculus.
 Of course, a student majoring in engineering is Calculus bound and should take the course in high school to prepare.
 For a major such as construction management, some schools require first-year students to take Calculus while other schools do not.
-Do your homework! – review the core curriculum requirements for your program of study.
-Each school’s academic section within their websites hosts this information.
+We help students review the core curriculum requirements at schools of interest.

-The Common Data Set – This is an excellent tool for obtaining basic facts such as the high school credits a college or university requires.
+Fulfilled high school requirements for graduation vs. required and recommended high school curriculum – The Common Data set is an excellent tool for obtaining basic facts such as the high school credits a college or university requires or recommends.

 For example, let’s consider three Virginia public colleges/universities and the recommended foreign language requirement.